manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/intro-em/intro-em.md

 ## View details of Oracle Database

 To start with database administration, you can connect to the SQL prompt and run basic commands to view container details.
-For example check current user, and view Container Database (CDB) and Pluggable Databases (PDBs), check version and status, and so on.
+For example, check current user, and view Container Database (CDB) and Pluggable Databases (PDBs), check version and status, and so on.

-> **Note:** For connecting to Oracle Database, you do not require a password in the following scenarios.
+> **Note**: For connecting to Oracle Database, you do not require a password in the following scenarios.
  - Oracle Database resides on the local host.
  - The current user (for this lab, it is *oracle* user) is a member of the OSDBA group.
  The *oracle* user has the privileges required to perform tasks for database administration.